mooncroon/bill-payment-system/README.md

 # bill-payment-system
-"bill-payment" folder contains the java project angular files are contained in the "portalbillpayment" folder
+"bill-payment" folder contains the java project, and angular files are contained in the "portalbillpayment" folder